llamaluvr/cordova-plugin-googlefit/README.md

 	});

 Calling saveWorkout() again with the same unique identifier will overwrite the workout.
 There's a bunch of cruft in the code right now related to saving an activity segment.
 I took it out for now because a) it seems pretty pointless for a single segment, and b) whenever I tried to overwrite a session with a shorter time interval than the previous version, it left a separate "session" in Google Fit for the remaining time.
 It's like all the sessions need to be cleared out first.

+**Delete workout**

+Given a unique identifier, start time, and end time, if any workouts are found matching all of the criteria, then the workout is deleted.

+Isn't a unique identifier enough to delete one workout?
+You'd think, but the Google Fit API wants a time interval on the query to read and the request to delete the workout.
+So there ya go.
+Think of the startTime and endTime as a range in which Google Fit should look for the uniquely-identified workout.

+deleteWorkout() will only fail if there's some error.
+A request that does not match any workouts will have no effect, and will not return an error.
+Sorry about that.
+I'll probably change that.

+	var workout = {
+                uniqueIdentifier: 'some unique id',
+                startTime: startTimeInMilliseconds,
+                endTime: endTimeInMilliseconds
+        };
+	navigator.googlefit.deleteWorkout(workout, function() {
+		console.log('Workout deleted from Google Fit');
+	}, function(error) {
+		console.warn('Delete workout failed:', error);
+	});

 ## Application client ID and certificate